merchise/xotl.ql/docs/source/core.rst

 Expressing order instructions
 -----------------------------

+.. warning:: API in flux

-   *As with many of the API elements on xotl.ql, the API of the order is still in flux and may change as we improve on our work.
-However, this part of the API is probably the one that will change the most due that is the less debated to the date.*
+   As with many of the API elements on xotl.ql, the API of the order is still in flux and may change as we improve on our work.
+However, this part of the API is probably the one that will change the most due that is the less debated to the date.

 To instruct a capable query translator to order the result you may pass the `ordering` keyword argument.